Have questions about no-fault car insurance in NJ? We’ve got the answers.

 Personal Injury Protection helps pay for the medical and other personal costs from your car crash.
 You won’t use your PIP plan to pay to repair your car or cover the medical costs of your passengers or the other driver.
 The policy only covers your personal costs.

-The primary purpose of PIP insurance is to cover your medical bills, including doctor visits, medication, and recovery.
-However, the policy covers other personal costs, including:
+The primary purpose of PIP insurance is to cover your medical bills, including:

 The size of your PIP policy determines what money you have available when you get in an accident.
 In New Jersey, the minimum amount of PIP coverage a plan can have is $15,000, though most residents carry $250,000 or more.

 Many frugal drivers try saving money by reducing their PIP coverage.
-While it’s true this can save you money on your premiums; it means you might not have the coverage you need if you do get in an accident.
+While it’s true this can save you money on your premiums, it means you might not have the coverage you need if you do get into an accident.

 Yes, having your PIP policy be primary will increase your premiums, but you should do it anyway.
 In the long run, this is almost always the wiser choice.